Minority Stress & Trauma (MST) Lab

-The Minority Stress & Trauma (MST) Lab, directed by Dr. Jillian R. Scheer in the Department of Psychology at the University of Rhode Island, conducts mixed-methods research to improve the health and wellbeing of underserved and underrepresented sexual and gender minority (SGM) populations who experience marginalization across multiple minoritized identities.
-The MST lab is currently funded by the National Institutes of Health, the William T. Grant Foundation, and the VA Center for Integrated Healthcare Research.
+The Minority Stress & Trauma (MST) Lab, directed by Dr. Jillian R. Scheer in the Department of Psychology at the University of Rhode Island, conducts mixed-methods research to improve the health and wellbeing of underserved, underrepresented, and minoritized populations, including sexual and gender minority people, cis and trans women living with HIV, and those with lived experience of sexual and relationship violence.
+The MST lab is funded by the National Institutes of Health (NIAAA), the Rhode Island Foundation, the College of Health Sciences at URI, the William T. Grant Foundation.
+We also collaborate with several community partners, including Pride in Aging RI, Open Door Health/Rhode Island Public Health Institute, Sojourner House, and URI’s Gender and Sexuality Center.

 If you are interested in learning more about this work or joining the MST lab research team, please contact jillian.scheer@uri.edu or mstlab-group@uri.edu.